MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hropenabentrywithsupport.md

 ---
 title: "HrOpenABEntryWithSupport"
-description: Describes HrOpenABEntryWithSupport provides syntax and parameters.
+description: This article describes the HrOpenABEntryWithSupport function and provides syntax and parameters.
+Do not use this function.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer